 One of the best things about content marketing is that it allows businesses to connect with their customers in an organic way.
 Content marketing creates opportunities for customers to become familiar with your brand.
-The more content you have, the more opportunities your existing and potential customers have to get to know you.
-Consistently providing relevant, engaging content to your customers can help frame your business as an authority in its industry, which can both breed trust and improve your brand’s reputation.
+The more content you have, the more opportunities your customers have to get to know you.
+Consistently providing relevant, engaging content can help frame your business as an authority in its industry, which can breed trust and improve your brand’s reputation.

-Think your business can’t benefit from content marketing because of the industry in which you operate?
+Think your business can’t benefit from content marketing because of your industry?
 Think again.
-Any business in any industry can use content as a powerful marketing strategy.
-Even B2B businesses in traditionally “boring” industries can benefit from creating content that provides insight into industry trends and news.
+Any business can use content as a powerful marketing strategy.
+Even B2B businesses in traditionally “boring” industries can benefit from creating content that provides insight into industry trends.